joe-speedboat/workshop.ansible/08 vCenter Target.md

     ansible-doc -l | grep vmware

 ## Example
-Lets Create an example Playbook that creates a linked clone of a VM:
+Lets Create an example Playbook that creates a clone of a VM Template:

 ```yaml
 - name: clone VM in vCenter